aliyun/terraform-provider-alicloud/website/docs/r/slb_server_certificate.html.markdown

 The following arguments are supported:

-* `name` - (Optional) Name of the Server Certificate.
+* `name` - (Optional, ForceNew) Name of the Server Certificate.
 * `server_certificate` - (Optional, ForceNew) the content of the ssl certificate. where `alicloud_certificate_id` is null, it is required, otherwise it is ignored.
 * `private_key` - (Optional, ForceNew) the content of privat key of the ssl certificate specified by `server_certificate`. where `alicloud_certificate_id` is null, it is required, otherwise it is ignored.
-* `alicloud_certificate_id` - (Optional) an id of server certificate ssued/proxied by alibaba cloud. but it is not supported on the international site of alibaba cloud now.
+* `alicloud_certificate_id` - (Optional, ForceNew) an id of server certificate ssued/proxied by alibaba cloud. but it is not supported on the international site of alibaba cloud now.
-* `alicloud_certificate_name`- (Optional) the name of the certificate specified by `alicloud_certificate_id`.but it is not supported on the international site of alibaba cloud now.
+* `alicloud_certificate_name`- (Optional, ForceNew) the name of the certificate specified by `alicloud_certificate_id`.but it is not supported on the international site of alibaba cloud now.

 ## Attributes Reference